IBM-Cloud/terraform-provider-ibm/website/docs/d/resource_tag.html.markdown

   Manages resource tags.
 ---

-# ibm\resource_tag
+# ibm_resource_tag

-Import the details of an existing resource tags as a read-only data source.
-You can then reference the fields of the data source in other resources within the same configuration by using interpolation syntax.
+Retreive information about an existing resource tags as a read-only data source.
+For more information, about resource tags, see [controlling access to resources by using tags](https://cloud.ibm.com/docs/account?topic=account-access-tags-tutorial).

-## Example Usage
+## Example usage

-###  Attach resource tags
+###  Sample to attach resource tags

 ```terraform